sweattep/modern_quotes/README.md

 >Brands are just tools for consumers to describe their personality

 >When you're somebody like myself, in order to be attractive, you have to develop something, you have to learn something, you have to do something.
 So you become a bit more interesting.

+>Toriyama entered the manga industry by submitting a work to an amateur contest